epsilon537/boxlambda/docs/components_picorv_dma.md

 picorv_sys_reg_wr(PICORV_SYS_REG_CTRL, 1);
 ```

-Once this is done, the PicoRV DMA controller behaves just like a very basic, hardwired DMA controller.
+Once this is done, the PicoRV DMA controller behaves like a very basic, hardwired DMA controller.
 From the host processor, you configure the source and destination address, a number of words to copy, and you kick it off.

 ```
 picorv_gp_reg_wr(PICORV_GP_REG_SRC, (unsigned)src);